In this Remarkable Idea, students will learn about food groups, empty calories, and some yummy healthy snacks.

 2. Record at least 2 examples of each food group to the Step-by-Step. (example: Cereal, toast, strawberries, blueberries, celery, broccoli, chicken, nuts, yogurt, milk).

 3. Create overlays using the AbleNet Symbol Overlay Maker app.

 Discuss the five major food groups using the real life examples (ex: toy fruits and vegetables, canned fruits and vegetables, cereal boxes, pictures of a gallon of milk, yogurt, etc.).
 These should be familiar items for your students.

 Ask students for examples of each food groups.
-Use the LITTLE Step-by-Step Choice with Levels so all students can participate in the discussion.
+Use the Step-by-Step so all students can participate in the discussion.

-Use the materials you collected for your discussion or have students use the LITTLE Step-by-Step Choice with Levels.
+Use the materials you collected for your discussion or have students use the Step-by-Step.

 Some students may have given examples of foods earlier in the lesson that do not fit into the five major categories.
 Discuss fats and oils, as well as empty calories with them.

 Give examples of some healthy snacks that your students could try at home then make smoothies with them.

 As you add each item to the blender, ask the class which food group that item belongs to.
 Use the PowerLink 4 to operate the blender.

 Discuss which food groups are missing.
 (This discussion could be tricky because the yogurt could fit the criteria for two food groups.)